papadanku/RealityDocs/_sources/community/mapping/aasv4.rst.txt

 So why would we want to do this, you ask?

 Building on the Blue and Green route examples above, let's start with a simple example.
-Say you really like the "Village" CP area.
+Say you really like the ``Village`` CP area.
 It's fun, is in a great location, and will make for great battles... so you want it to be in more than one route.
 Solution: create another CP.

 .. image:: http://i.imgur.com/gri1avK.jpg

 Yes, that's right.
 Just create another CP and name it something slightly different.
 To avoid confusion, you can place the route number in the CPs name, such as:

-   - The Green route "Village" would be: ``cpname_mapname_aas64_1village``
+   :Green Route "Village": ``cpname_mapname_aas64_1village``
-   - The Blue route "Village" would be: ``cpname_mapname_aas64_2village``
+   :Blue Route "Village": ``cpname_mapname_aas64_2village``

 Simple!
 Now you can move/edit the CPs within Editor so they have the exact same radius or make them slightly different.
 Now regardless if route #1 or route #2 gets picked, Village will be a possible CP.